0. Arriving together

 1. Embracing textuality

-Each participant is invited to get acquainted with a text passage and to read it aloud in a collective reading session.
+Each participant is invited to pick a card or strip of paper and get acquainted with the text passage it contains.
+Then, during a collective reading session, each participant reads their text passage aloud.*

 In preparation of the workshop: